Feature overview for developers

-- Upload the resources to be processed to a Qarnot disk.
+- Upload the resources to be processed to a Qarnot bucket.
 You can upload your files programmatically with the REST API or by using the console.

 - Create a task programmatically with the REST API.
 To create a task, you need to specify a task profile an the desired number of instances.

-- Attach your disk and your Docker container to your task.
+- Attach your bucket and your Docker container to your task.